Passengers

 Ships

-The efficient and advanced services offered by the Port of Venice enable it to host different types of ships: cruise ships even exceeding 300 m., ferries, high-speed craft and yachts.
+The efficient and advanced services offered by the Port of Venice enable it to host different types of ships: cruise ships, ferries, high-speed craft and yachts.

 Cruise ships account for a large share of transiting passengers.
-In 2011 2,239,751 passengers (1,777,073 on cruise ships) transited by Venice, confirming its position as the Mediterranean's chief homeport.
+In 2019 1,617,945 passengers transited by Venice, confirming its position as one of the Mediterranean's chief homeport.

 Hydrofoils and fast ships connect the city with Istria, and indeed Venice is the ideal port to set sail to Slovene and Croatian coasts.
-Several daily services connect the two shores during the summer and this type of service was used in 2010 by more than 109,127 passengers.
+Several daily services connect the two shores during the summer.

 Venice is becoming increasingly popular for yachts and mega yachts that can now moor in dedicated berths in some of the City's most panoramic areas: riva delle Zattere, riva degli Schiavoni and San Basilio.
 Yachting is being encouraged as testified by the services offered and the plans ongoing in this area.